citronneur/detours.net/README.md

 Plugins are hooking dll use for a particular purpose, and provided by community.
 All plugins are available under *plugin* directory:

-* procmon a lot of windaows native API
+* procmon log a lot of windows native API
-* proxysoks convert any windows application using socket to pass through a proxy socks
+* proxysocks convert any windows application using socket to pass through a proxy socks